 Major Pettigrew’s Last Stand – I thought this book was a romance, but it isn’t.
 Or at least, not like some of the other books on the list.
-This is the story of a friendship that, in the very last pages of the book, develops into something more.
 It’s a wonderful story of two people who are unlikely friends but develop a friendship all the same.
-Major Pettigrew has the full life of a retired Army widower, and Mrs. Ali has the full life of a shopkeeper and widow.
+Major Pettigrew has the full life of a retired Army widower, and Mrs. Ali has the full life of a shopkeeper’s widow.
 There is drama and conflict, and there are beautiful kindnesses and lovely relationships.
-This book was so refreshing, and I am sending it to Old Grandma because I think she will love it.
+This book was so refreshing, and I sent it to Old Grandma who also loved it.

 The Dressmaker’s Gift – After listening to the light and breezy romances below, this story was pretty heavy, but it was also wonderful.
 It’s primarily about three young seamstresses in Nazi-occupied Paris.
 They all fight with the Résistance, each in her own way, and each with her own consequences.
 Then at the same time, one of the women’s granddaughter is in Paris decades later looking for clues to her family history, and the story is told as she discovers bits and pieces of the past.
 This story is beautiful and very well put together.
 I really loved it.